 Although the time varies, depending on the check you’re performing, it can take anywhere from a few days, to a couple weeks to get a background check back.

-Also, it’s important to note that if you’re waiting on the report to be mailed to you, additional time may be required.
+Also, it’s important to note that if you’re waiting for the report to be mailed to you, additional time may be required.

 How Many Years Does a Background Check Cover?